 These developments include:

-- Development of technical knowledge and mechanization: The development of technical knowledge and mechanization of agriculture in advanced or developed countries has helped to increase food supply
+- Development of technical knowledge and mechanization: The development of technical knowledge and mechanization of agriculture in advanced or developed countries has helped to increase the food supply

 - Efficient transportation system: Reared efficiency in the transportation system enables more materials to be provided to areas that needed them.